Travelport/travelport-uapi-tutorial/lesson_2-5.md

 {% endhighlight %}

-In a real application, rather than a tutorial, one would almost certainly want to add many more details about the traveler.
+In a real application, rather than a tutorial, one would add many more details about the traveler.
 The `BookingTraveler` object has numerous fields that can accept multiple addresses, phone numbers, email addresses, the gender, the age of the traveler, and more.

-If there is a family traveling and booking this room in Los Angeles, the hotel reception may want to have the name and details of other family members in case they should arrive separately at the hotel from Mr Capet.
+If there is a family traveling and booking this room in Los Angeles, the hotel reception may want to have the name and details of other family members in case they should arrive separately at the hotel from Mr. Capet.

-We can take some values found in the "hotel details" response, and place them into the request that we are going to use for booking the room:
+We can take some values found in the *hotel details* response, and place them into the request that we are going to use for booking the room:
 * the `lowestRate` which is of type `HotelRateDetail`
 * the `property` which is of type `HotelProperty`

-This is convenient, since we can be sure that we are sending all the details we know about the rate and property.
+This ensures that we send all the details we know about the rate and property.

 {% highlight java %}